civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 ===

 This is the end of Part 1.
-In Part 2, we address the third leg of the tripod.
-JavaScript!
+[Continue to Part 2 for an introduction to JavaScript!](https://github.com/civic-data-design-lab/16_11.S947/blob/master/week6/06_part2_front_end_environments.md)